ByCraftsman/python-code/README.md

   - analysis of overlap-induced violation clustering

 #### Main Insight
-Within this tested portfolio and sample setting, Historical VaR appears to be the best-calibrated model among the baseline specifications, while Parametric and Monte Carlo VaR tend to underestimate tail risk under normality-based assumptions.
+Within this portfolio and sample setting, Historical VaR appears to be the best-calibrated model among the baseline models, while Parametric and Monte Carlo VaR tend to underestimate tail risk under normality-based assumptions.

-Additional non-overlapping tests show that part of the apparent violation clustering is mechanically induced by overlapping forward PnL construction, which improves the interpretation of independence and conditional coverage results.
+Non-overlapping tests further suggest that part of the observed violation clustering is mechanically induced by overlapping forward PnL construction, leading to a cleaner interpretation of independence and conditional coverage results.

-Among the volatility-based extensions, FHS delivers the strongest overall backtesting performance by combining dynamic volatility filtering with an empirical residual distribution, substantially improving tail-risk calibration relative to EWMA and standard GARCH.
+Among the volatility-based extensions, FHS shows the strongest performance, materially improving tail-risk calibration relative to EWMA and standard GARCH.

+Overall, Historical VaR remains the strongest model in this framework, with FHS emerging as the most effective extension.

 #### Project Evolution
 This project began as a basic implementation of three VaR methods: Historical, Parametric, and Monte Carlo.